OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Evaluation

-\myparatight{Architecture Modeling and Comparison} The hardware performance of the {\name} architecture is modeled using a cycle-accurate simulator modified from DnnWeaver~\cite{sharma2016high}.
-The area and power metrics of the core logic units in the {\name} accelerator, including the Concat unit, FP16 MAC unit, Index Distribution Counter, and \textit{Orizuru}, are derived from synthesis results using the TSMC {28}\thinspace{nm} standard cell library.
-Table~\ref{tabl:hw-config} shows the detailed configurations of the hardware components on-chip.
 We use Cacti~\cite{li2011cacti} and DRAMSim3~\cite{li2020dramsim3} to simulate the overhead of on-chip SRAM and off-chip HBM, respectively.
-We denote W4A3 {\name} as {\name}-A3 and W4A4 {\name} as {\name}-A4, and similarly for {\name}-S. We compare the hardware performance of {\name} with a series of baseline hardware accelerators, including the GPU-based platforms and ASIC accelerators.
-The GPU-based platforms include NVIDIA A100-80GB GPU~\cite{nvidia-a100}, QuaRot~\cite{ashkboos2024quarot}, and Atom~\cite{zhao2024atom}.
-The ASIC accelerators include SpAtten~\cite{wang2021spatten}, Olive~\cite{guo2023olive}, and BitMoD~\cite{chen2025bitmod}.
-SpAtten reduces computational complexity in the attention mechanism through dynamic token and attention head pruning; MECLA employs aggressive weight compression using a scaling sub-matrix partitioning approach; Olive introduces an outlier-victim-pair quantization technique; and BitMoD designs customized FP data types tailored to the weight distributions in LLMs.
-The hardware performance of {\name} and the baseline accelerators are evaluated on the next-word-prediction task with an output sequence length of 2048.
+We denote W4A3 {\name} as {\name}-A3 and W4A4 {\name} as {\name}-A4, and similarly for {\name}-S. We compare the hardware performance of {\name} with a series of baseline hardware accelerators, including the GPU-based platforms of NVIDIA A100-80GB GPU~\cite{nvidia-a100} and QuaRot~\cite{ashkboos2024quarot} and an ASIC accelerator of FIGLUT~\cite{park2025figlut}.
+Unless otherwise specified, the hardware performance of {\name} and the baseline accelerators are evaluated on the next-word-prediction task with an output sequence length of 2048.